A Nonparametric Framework for Universal Difference-in-Differences: Additional Details of the Main Paper

-If the OREC assumption \HL{A5} is also assumed on top of Assumptions \HL{A1}-\HL{A4}, the left hand side now must satisfy the following restrictions: (i) the supports of the left and right hand sides are equal, i.e., $\SPzt \cap \SPo = \SPot$ and (ii) the left hand side must satisfy the two restrictions (R1) and (R2) that are satisfied by the right hand side.
-For (i), note that we have $\SPot = \{ \SPzt \cap \SPo \} \subseteq \SPz$ and $\SPot \subseteq \{ \SPzt \cap \SPo \} \subseteq \SPz$ with and without \HL{A5}, respectively.
-Therefore, regardless of Assumption \HL{A5}, the three supports of the observed data (i.e., $\SPz$, $\SPzt$, and $\SPo$) are not further restricted by assuming \HL{A5}.
+If the OREC assumption (Assumption \ref{assumption:OREC}) is also assumed on top of Assumptions \ref{assumption:support}-\ref{assumption:no anticipation}, the left hand side now must satisfy the following restrictions: (i) the supports of the left and right hand sides are equal, i.e., $\SPzt \cap \SPo = \SPot$ and (ii) the left hand side must satisfy the two restrictions (R1) and (R2) that are satisfied by the right hand side.
+For (i), note that we have $\SPot = \{ \SPzt \cap \SPo \} \subseteq \SPz$ and $\SPot \subseteq \{ \SPzt \cap \SPo \} \subseteq \SPz$ with and without OREC, respectively.
+Therefore, regardless of OREC, the three supports of the observed data (i.e., $\SPz$, $\SPzt$, and $\SPo$) are not further restricted by assuming OREC.
 For (ii), the left hand side already satisfies restrictions (R1) and (R2) without the OREC assumption because (R1): $\mathcal{L}(0,\bx) = 1$ due to its form and (R2): $\mathcal{L}(y,\bx)=0$ over $(y,\bx) \in \SPzt^c$ or $(y,\bx) \in \SPo^c$, implying $\mathcal{L}(y,\bx)=0$ for $\big\{ \SPzt \cap \SPo\big\}^c$.
-Therefore, even though we further invoke Assumption \HL{A5} on top of Assumptions \HL{A1}-\HL{A4}, there is no additional restriction on the left hand side, implying that the OREC assumption does not restrict the observed data.
+Therefore, even though we further invoke OREC on top of Assumptions \ref{assumption:support}-\ref{assumption:no anticipation}, there is no additional restriction on the left hand side, implying that the OREC assumption does not restrict the observed data.